Positive Language can make a huge difference to your sales conversation, so don’t go using language that makes customers avoid you.

 Edwin’s boss gave him some other pointers too – for example, making sure he was never rude or disrespectful to the competition, never starting a conversation by asking if the buyer wanted to place an order and to just use his own authentic and real words.

 So often, we fail to get the basics right.
-Sometimes, all we need is a little help from someone to point us in the right direction and to be smart about using positive language appropriately.
+Sometimes, all we need is a little help from someone to point us in the right direction.
+To be smart about using positive language appropriately.

 Do your staff struggle with sales?